open5e/open5e/source/monsters/tome-of-beasts/D/derro-fetal-savant.rst

 **Madness.** A derro fetal savant’s particular madness grants it immunity to psychic effects.
-It cannot be restored to sanity by any means short of a wish spell or comparable magic.
+It cannot be restored to sanity by any means short of a :ref:`srd:wish` spell or comparable magic.
 A derro fetal savant brought to sanity gains 4 points of Wisdom and loses 6 points of Charisma.